Fire and rescue services

 You're more at risk if you:

-Many areas of Bolivia are above 2500m, including:
+Many areas of Bolivia are at high altitudes, including:

 See your doctor for specific advice to minimise the risk of altitude sickness.